1001hz/ng6/README.md

 	* runs `serve`.
 * `component`
   * scaffolds a new Angular component.
 [Read below](#generating-components) for usage details.
+* `styleguide`
+  * builds a styleguide app from sass files and serves it at localhost:3000

 ### Testing
 To run the tests, run `npm test` or `karma start`.